 So, you’re probably now left with a large selection of deals with varying max speed figures in the ‘Speed’ column.
 This can seem a bit mystifying, so here are some basics.

 - Max speed below 20Mb: Any broadband internet product advertised at below 20Mb is likely from one of BT Openreach’s old copper wire telephone exchanges.
 Copper is great for speech and has served us well for years, but it isn’t so good with transferring data - hence the slower speeds.

-- Virgin Media products from 30-100Mb: Over the past couple of decades the nation’s various cable companies have slowly came together to become one large company, Virgin Media.
-It has led the way in superfast broadband and now has well over four million home broadband customers, while its cable network is available to more than half of the UK population.
+- Virgin Media products from 30-120Mb: Over the past couple of decades the nation’s various cable companies have slowly came together to become one large company, Virgin Media.
+It has led the way in superfast broadband and now has well over four million home broadband customers, while its cable network is available to slightly more than half of the UK population.
 If it’s available to your property, it offers the one genuine alternative to services run on BT Openreach’s network.